 We place great emphasis on hand hygiene and sanitisation.
 Hand sanitisers are accessible at various locations within the hospital and instructions on effective hand washing is placed near sinks for visitors’ reference.

 For those who use the elevator for your appointments, there will be limits for people to be in the space at the same time.
 Our elevators are sanitised every 2 hours, as well other frequently touched places are constantly being disinfected by our cleaning staff to halt the spread of germs.

 Drive-thru screening services

-We also provide drive-through screening services for our visitors to get tested safely and conveniently.
+We also provide drive-thru screening services for our visitors to get tested safely and conveniently.
 COVID-19 tests (RT-PCR, RT-PCR Antibody IgM and RTK Antigen Test) are available and can be done within the facility by appointment basis.